2022 Was Another Record-Breaking Year For Bloodshed on Massachusetts Roadways

 In 2022, one in four victims of roadway violence were either pedestrians or bicycle users – a significantly higher ratio compared with previous years, when victims were relatively more likely to be drivers or passengers in motor vehicles.

-Drivers killed 99 people who were on foot or in a wheelchair and an additional 10 people who were riding bicycles over the course of the past year.
+Drivers killed at least 99 people who were on foot or in a wheelchair and an additional 10 people who were riding bicycles over the course of the past year.

 MassDOT does not record victims’ names, but from other news reports, we know that the lives lost include Chafang Wu, a 50 year-old Brockton resident, killed by an unidentified driver in May on a city street that lacks adequate crosswalks or sidewalks, and Elena Lucore, a 19-year-old UMass student, who died in a crosswalk when another student failed to stop his car for her on the hazardous multi-lane highway that cuts the campus in two.